Stake logo

 What space stock ETFs are available to invest in?

-Currently, only one space ETF is available on the Stake platform, ARK Space Exploration & Innovation ETF (ARKX).
+Currently, only two space ETFs are available on the Stake platform, the ARK Space Exploration & Innovation ETF ($ARKX) and the Procure Space ETF ($UFO).
 The industry is still new, and we expect additional ETFs to be created in the future.

 Is SpaceX publicly traded?